Amazon Fashion’s Pop Up Shop Live sets out to influence the influencers

 To put it bluntly: no. Certainly not in this format, but we don’t think that was ever the intention.
 Despite Amazon Fashion Europe VP Susan Saidemann’s coy “never say never” comment to Vogue, it’s clear that this exercise only needs a week to fulfil its purpose.

 In the weeks before it opened, Amazon’s pop-up store had already impressed the press.
 Alongside Vogue, it was covered by London’s own Evening Standard, specialist publications like Retail Gazette, FashionUnited and Retail Focus, as well as nationals like the Guardian.
-And here we are, still fresh from our day out in the capital, telling you about it ourselves.
+And here we are, telling you about it ourselves.

 But Amazon Fashion isn’t trying to grab the a piece of the high-street market – it’s trying to grab the attention of influencers, be they traditional press or the newer faces of authority that now shape the thoughts and feelings of millions through digital channels.
 The company has done a brilliant job of it, too, even if a lot of the things it learns from the experience won’t be discovered for weeks or months after the experiment.